Sue9104/web-manual/interface/guest-released-projects.md

-# Guest: Released Projects
+# All Members: Released Projects

 ## Projects

-Projects that user works as a guest are displayed here.
+Released translations in which project project you joined are displayed here.

 **Operations:**